nsfcac/Automating-the-scale-up-process-in-OpenHPC/Readme.md

 Then it asks you to select the path to the cluster information file (Default: ../Doc-Files/clusterInfo).

-For IPMI choice:

-you also need to choose the vendor of the new compute-nodes(Default=Dell):
+For IPMI choice only, you also need to choose the vendor of the new compute-nodes(Default=Dell):

      1) Dell
      2) SuperMicro
      3) Intel
      4) Others

-This step is because of having different IPMI commands to gather mac addresses for various vendors.
-We do not have this step when we use Redfish to collect data.
-It then shows the collected data in a friendly format and saves them in the ../Doc-Files/ClusterNetInfo.json file.
+This step is because the various vendors use different IPMI commands to gather mac addresses.
+We do not have to worry about such vendor dependencies when we use Redfish to collect data since methods are standardized in this case.
+The application then shows the collected data in a friendly format and saves them in the ../Doc-Files/ClusterNetInfo.json file.
 Then it comes back to the menu.

-The third option is to Update Cluster Mac Address Information.
+The third option presented by the application is to Update Cluster Mac Address Information.

 It asks to select the hardware management technology we want to use, the number of the internal NIC, and the compute prefix we want to use.
 Then it asks to choose the path to the cluster information file (Default: ../Doc-Files/clusterInfo), and for IPMI, it Also asks to select the compute-nodes vendor.